openstack/project-team-guide/doc/source/open-development.rst

 Specs may change in form depending on the project and target change.
 However, the workflow to propose these specs is the same for every project.
-Specs ought to be committed ato the project's spec repository and they follow the contribution workflow as every other patch.
-This guarantees that the discussion and proposal remains open and stands behind our open development tenent.
+Specs ought to be committed to the project's spec repository and they follow the same contribution workflow as every other patch.
+This guarantees that the discussion and proposal remains open and stands behind our open development tenet.

 Projects may or may not have deadlines for spec proposals and approvals.
 These projects may also have a slightly different process